ycas/ycas.github.io/ycas/content/post/YLCPShows.md

 image: img/ShowSummary.jpg
 prev: /post/public-starwatch/
 ---
-The Saturday March 2 Planetarium programs have been cancelled due to snow in the parking lot.
-The same programs will be shown April 6th.

 The York County Astronomical Society, celebrating 13 years offering planetarium programs to the public, is now offering Saturday afternoon programs for young children and families and Saturday evening for older family members at the York Learning Center Planetarium.
 This month, we are featuring a children's program, **One World, One Sky: Big Bird's Adventure** and **From Earth to the Universe**.